Wopke Johan de Vries DSO, DSC, RNN

 14 Jul 1942

 HrMs O 24 (Lt.
-W.J. de Vries, RNN) conducted radar trials on the Clyde together with Motor Torpedo Boats, HMS La Capricieuse (Lt.Cdr.
+W.J. de Vries, RNN) conducted radar trials in the Clyde area together with motor torpedo boats (MTB's), HMS La Capricieuse (Lt.Cdr.
 G.W.
 Dobson, RNR) and HMS Rorqual (Lt.
 L.W.
 Napier, RN).
 (1)

 16 Jul 1942

 HrMs O 24 (Lt.
-W.J. de Vries, RNN) conducted practice attacks on the Clyde on the British submarine tender HMS Alecto (Cdr.
+W.J. de Vries, RNN) conducted practice attacks in the Clyde areaon HMS Alecto (Cdr.
 J.R.S.
-Brown, RN) that is escorted by the British armed yacht HMS Breda (Capt.(Retd.)
-A. E. Johnston, RN), Motor Torpedo Boats and aircraft.
+Brown, RN) that is being escorted by HMS Breda (Capt.(Retd.)
+A. E. Johnston, RN), motor torpedo boats (MTB's) and aircraft.
 (1)

 19 Jul 1942

-HrMs O 24 (Lt.
+Around 0935B/19, HrMs O 24 (Lt.
 W.J. de Vries, RNN) departed Holy Loch for Gibraltar.
 This is the first leg of the trip to the Far East.
-She is escorted through the Irish Sea by the British armed yacht HMS White Bear (Cdr.(Retd.)
+She is escorted through the Irish Sea by HMS White Bear (Cdr.(Retd.)
 C.C.
 Flemming, RN).
+(1)

 20 Jul 1942